Microsoft/IntuneDocs/intune/certificates-symantec-configure.md

     d.
 Select the Trusted certificate profile from the Profile type drop down list.

     e.
-Upload the Trusted Root Certificate that you obtained from Symantec CA in the previous step.
+Upload the Trusted Root Certificate that you obtained from DigiCert CA in the previous step.

     f.
 Complete the remaining steps in the profile creation.